openshift/aws-account-shredder/README.md

 Generally speaking, you should first try to shred an account by finding the official Account CR on the appropriate hive cluster and setting its state to "Failed"
 (e.g. `osdctl account set somehow-identified-account-cr-name --state=Failed`).

-If you cant do this for some reason, you can deploy the AWS Account Shredder locally, create an Account CR for the AWS Account IDs, marke them failed and let your local shredder clean them up.
-Use cases for this are predominately around cleaning up orphaned accounts from developer activity in staging/integration envrionments
+If you cant do this for some reason, you can deploy the AWS Account Shredder locally, create an Account CR for the AWS Account IDs, mark them failed and let your local shredder clean them up.
+Use cases for this are predominately around cleaning up orphaned accounts from developer activity in staging/integration environments
 (rather than customer accounts in production which should have a more sane state).
 In other words, this method should only be used as a last resort for AWS resources with no associated Account CR or hive cluster.